yzabxelle/SaseVolHacks/README.md

   print("You are carbon neutral!
 Congrats!")
 else:
   print("You are", result, "% more efficent than just using car to travel!")

 #Grams of CO2 eliminated in acutal compared to completely car in the total distance
+savedCO2 = totalCO2 - actualCO2!")

+#Grams of CO2 eliminated in acutal compared to completely car in the total distance
 savedCO2 = totalCO2 - actualCO2